LucianoCirino/MHWI-LedgeLBG/README.md

 *note: You must reload the script to apply saved gui changes.*

 ## Dependencies
-You must be using a Windows OS to run AutoHotkey scripts.
+A Windows OS is required to run AutoHotkey scripts.

 ## Special Thanks